Born Equal: Plot

-City banker Mark lives with his pregnant wife Laura in a large house in an upper-middle-class neighbourhood.
+City banker Mark (Colin Firth) lives with his pregnant wife Laura (Emilia Fox) in a large house in an upper-middle-class neighbourhood.
 Although he has just made a fortune in a financial deal, Mark refuses to give money to a beggar in an underground station, but later regrets this behaviour and begins to feel guilty about his success and opulent lifestyle.
 Another day, he returns to find the homeless man and gives him 100 pounds.
 Mark then resolves to use his wealth to help the indigent and volunteer as an outreach worker.
 As the film develops, it becomes clear that his newfound concern for the poor is also a form of escapism from his materialistic wife, and that he feels trapped and frightened by his life.

 Robert, a convicted murderer, is released from prison and moves into a hostel in Swiss Cottage.
-There he meets the pregnant Michelle, who has been relocated with her young daughter by a social worker to protect them from her abusive husband.
-Robert and Michelle form an intriguing relationship, while Robert continues looking for his mother, whom he has not seen for many years.
+There, he meets the pregnant Michelle, who has been relocated with her young daughter by a social worker to protect them from her abusive husband.
+Robert and Michelle form a relationship, while Robert continues looking for his mother whom he has not seen for many years.

-In the hostel also lives a Nigerian immigrant family – journalist Yemi, his wife Itshe, and their daughter.
+In the hostel also lives a Nigerian immigrant family – journalist Yemi (David Oyelowo), his wife Itshe (Nikki Amuka-Bird), and their daughter.
 Yemi works as kitchen help in a restaurant and Itshe as a house cleaner.
 They desperately need to raise 5,000 pounds to bring Yemi's father from Nigeria to London, before the political gangs who forced them into emigrating kill him.

-Mark begins to collaborate with Sally, the social worker who placed Michelle in the hostel, and helps to allot 17-year-old runaway Zoe a room there.
+Mark begins to collaborate with Sally (Julia Davis), the social worker working for the homeless charity and who placed Michelle in the hostel, and helps to allot 17-year-old Zoe (Nichola Burley), who has run away from her abusive stepfather, a room there.
 He soon becomes very close to the teenager.
 One night at the hostel, Zoe kisses him, but he rejects her advances and returns home to his wife, who seems distraught by his absences and is convinced that he is having an affair.

 Robert finds out that his mother died while he was in prison and breaks off his relationship with Michelle.

-Mark and Laura manage to settle their differences in a restaurant: he explains the reasons of his being away and apologizes for having been so cruel in his neglect.
+Mark and Laura manage to settle their differences in a restaurant: he explains the reasons of his being away and apologises for having been so cruel in his neglect.
 While driving home after the dinner out, Mark almost hits Robert, who is walking back to the hostel.
 Enraged by the near-accident, Robert follows them and stabs Mark to death when he comes to the door.